glossd/fetch/README.md

 <div align="center">Go HTTP client.
 Inspired by the simplicity of <a href="https://github.com/axios/axios">axios</a> and JSON handling in JS.
 Improved with generics.</div>

 ## Reasons
 1. I was tired of writing `json:"fieldName,omitempty"` alongside each field.
-This package de-capitalizes the public fields in JSON parsing and omits empty fields unless `json` tag is specified.
+This package de-capitalizes the public fields in JSON parsing and omits empty ones unless `json` tag is specified.
 2. I always forget all the boilerplate code to make an HTTP request.
 This package provides a simple one-function call approach.